codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.0.0-for-kubernetes.md

         [...]
     ```

+## Product enhancements

+-   Now, the chart for Codacy Self-hosted also [supports Helm 3.3](/v2.0/chart/#2-installing-codacy).

 ## Bug fixes

 -    Now, Codacy provides feedback if the Country field is empty while updating the invoice details for an organization.
 (CY-2600)